Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Introduction

-In this paper, we aim to address these two issues using external knowledge sources, namely ConceptNet and Wikipedia.
+Based on such motivation, we aim to address the above two issues, commonsense reasoning and data inefficiency, using external knowledge sources, namely ConceptNet and Wikipedia.
 To solve the challenge of commonsense reasoning, we perform knowledge infusion using ConceptNet \cite{speer2017conceptnet}.
-As a relational knowledge base composed of concepts and inter-concept relations, ConceptNet is naturally suitable for entity-centric tasks like procedural text understanding.
+Consisting of numerous (\texttt{subject,relation,object}) triples, ConceptNet is a relational knowledge base composed of concepts and inter-concept relations.
+Such structure makes ConceptNet naturally suitable for entity-centric tasks like procedural text understanding.
 An entity in our task can be matched to a concept-centric subgraph in ConceptNet, including its relations with neighboring concepts.
 Such information can be used as extra commonsense knowledge to help models understand the attributes and properties of an entity, which further provides clues for making predictions even if the answers are not directly mentioned in plain text.
-As shown in Figure \ref{fig:task_example}, although it is hard to directly infer the initial location of ``bones", we can find evidence (\texttt{animal, HasA, bone}) and (\texttt{bone, IsA, part\char`_of\char`_animal}) from the ConceptNet knowledge graph.
-Therefore, we propose to retrieve relevant knowledge triples from ConceptNet, and apply attentive knowledge infusion to the reasoning model.
+As shown in Figure \ref{fig:task_example}, although it is hard to directly infer the initial location of ``bones'', we can find triples (\texttt{animal,HasA,bone}) and (\texttt{bone,IsA,part\char`_of\char`_animal}) from the ConceptNet knowledge graph.
+These knowledge triples can serve as evidence for predicting entity states and locations that are not explicitly mentioned.
+Therefore, we propose to retrieve relevant knowledge triples from ConceptNet, and apply attentive knowledge infusion to our model, which is further guided by a task-specific attention loss.